Dephasing dynamics of an impurity coupled to an anharmonic environment: A spin coupled to a Morse oscillator environment

 \item So far we have focused on the first and the second order moments of the expansion (\ref{correlation_gen}).
 However, in the present anharmonic case the structure of such expansion is much richer than in the harmonic case.
 First, the terms in $\Ttr_E\{\tilde{B}_{k_1} \cdots \tilde{B}_{k_l} \rho_E\}$ having an odd number of identical $k_j$ do no longer vanish.
 That is, $\Ttr_E\{\tilde{B}_{k}^{2n+1} \cdots \tilde{B}_{k} \rho_E\}\neq 0$, when $n$ is integer.
 Moreover, the even order components can no longer be decomposed as products of second order components of the form (\ref{correlation}).
-Naturally, these two properties are fulfilled in the harmonic bath case, leading to system dynamical equations that can be written solely in terms of the correlation function (\ref{correlation}). \end{enumerate}
+Naturally, these two properties are fulfilled in the harmonic bath case, leading to system dynamical equations that can be written solely in terms of the correlation function (\ref{correlation}).
+Indeed, Wick's theorem holds in the harmonic case, since there $H_k$ is quadratic and one can decompose $B_k(t)=e^{iH_k t}B_k e^{-iH_kt}=f_k(t)b_k(0)+f^*_k(t)b^\dagger_k(0)$ (with $f_k(t)$ a time-dependent function).
+Away from this limit, such a decomposition is no longer possible and Wick's theorem can no longer be applied. \end{enumerate}

 One way to diminish the relative weight of higher order terms with respect to the second order one (\ref{correlation}) is to choose an appropriate scaling for the coupling strengths $g_k$ present in the environment coupling operators $B_k$.
-In detail, if we chose them to scale as $g_k\sim1/\sqrt{K}$, where $K$ is the number of oscillators, it can be shown that higher order correlations will eventually vanish in the limit of large $K$, an idea that was originally proposed in \cite{makri1999a} and that is further discussed in \cite{bramberger2019b}.
+In detail, if we choose them to scale as $g_k\sim1/\sqrt{K}$, where $K$ is the number of oscillators, it can be shown that higher order correlations will eventually vanish in the limit of large $K$, an idea that was originally proposed in \cite{makri1999a} and that is further discussed in \cite{bramberger2019b}.